God's Debris: Philosophical roots

 The book subscribes to the Lakoffian point of view, in that the mind is viewed as a "delusion generator" rather than a window to true understanding.
 As George Lakoff said: "Our ordinary conceptual system, in terms of which we both think and act, is fundamentally metaphorical in nature."
 The particular philosophy espoused has been identified as a form of pandeism, the concept that a god created the universe by becoming the universe.

 Publication

 Given Adams' fame as the author of the Dilbert comics, publishers were wary of publishing any book by Adams without Dilbert content.
 The book was therefore released initially as an e-book in 2001, with comparatively small "publishing" costs.
 It was released in hard-cover format in 2004.
+In 2023, Adams announced in a pinned tweet that he had re-published the book for free for his subscribers, and would shortly publish an AI-voiced audiobook version.